DaiQianYan/message-challenge-2/README.md

 $ git checkout -b my-feature-branch-name
 ```

+### If you ran into a ruby version issue (using rbenv)

+You might need to install Ruby 2.2.2 specifically and install the bundler gem along with it with the following command: `rbenv install 2.2.2 && gem install bundler`

 ## Functional requirements

 Please read through these carefully and ask if there is something you don't understand.